 In all those years, Ann Wright was proud of her representation of America.
 However, on March 13, 2003, the eve of the US invasion of Iraq, Col..
 Ann Wright sent a letter of resignation to then Secretary of State Colin Powell.
 In an interview, Ann explained that, in Foreign Service, “Your job is to implement the policies of an administration…if you strongly disagree with any administration’s policies, and wish to speak out, your only option is to resign.
 I understood that and that’s one of the reasons I resigned – to give myself the freedom to talk out.”

-Ann was also a participant in a December 2010 delegation to Afghanistan.
+Ann was a participant in a Voices delegations to Afghanistan from 2010-2012.